MFR6340/theenglishextension.org/young-world-2/unit-2: A Town Like Mine.md

 <img src="https://i.imgur.com/7hoyUhH.png" width="25%" />

-summary here.( no Lexile level available)
+Like, Carrie's War, children in world summary here.( no Lexile level available)

 <a href="https://www.bookdepository.com/When-Siren-Wailed-Noel-Streatfeild/9781510109902?ref=grid-view&qid=1673535364933&sr=1-2
 " rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1060398683" rel="nofollow">Buy on Orell Füssli</a>

 # Supplemental Activities
-Sometimes we learn more about other cities when we are traveling than the ones that are right at our doorstep.  iLearn more about the cities that are nearby and learn the stories behind the buildings you walk past every day.
+Sometimes we learn more about other cities when we are traveling than the ones that are right at our doorstep.
+It doesn't have to be so!
+Learn more about the cities that are nearby and learn the stories behind the buildings you walk past every day.
 Free Walk offers free tours in 13 cities in Switzerland.
 If you like what you learned, give your tour guide a nice tip at the end.  https://www.freewalk.ch/swiss/#cities
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyMTcwMzgzMywtOTE3NjQ0OTQ2LDE4OD
+eyJoaXN0b3J5IjpbMjQ4MjczODM2LC05MTc2NDQ5NDYsMTg4Nj
-YyNzMyMjgsLTEzODAyOTcyOTUsODM2NTQ0OTA5LC0yNTUwMDcz
+I3MzIyOCwtMTM4MDI5NzI5NSw4MzY1NDQ5MDksLTI1NTAwNzMz
-MzMsLTE4OTY0MjQzNjYsLTE1NTE2MzE5OTksNTU5OTUwMDM3LC
+MywtMTg5NjQyNDM2NiwtMTU1MTYzMTk5OSw1NTk5NTAwMzcsLT
-0xODc1MzQzOTEsLTMxMDYyMTQyMl19
+E4NzUzNDM5MSwtMzEwNjIxNDIyXX0=
 -->